jigarborad/llm-chat-rag/ReadMe.md

 **Interactive chat interface to ask questions about the PDF content.**
 ![Chat Interface](images/chat_interface.png)

+Certainly!
+Here's how you can incorporate a sarcastic emoji:

+---

+## Inspiration and Sources

+This project draws inspiration from and references the following sources:
+- [Prompt Engineering YouTube Tutorial](https://www.youtube.com/watch?v=RIWbalZ7sTo&t=509s&ab_channel=PromptEngineering): This tutorial provided guidance on building interactive chat applications with language models using Streamlit and Python.

+And of course, couldn't have done it without the wisdom imparted by ChatGPT 🙄.

 ## Custom CSS

 The app includes custom CSS for a complete redesign, ensuring a modern and user-friendly interface.
 The styles are defined within the `styles.py` file and applied in `app.py`.